puma/puma/README.md

 $ puma -C "-"
 ```

 The other side-effects of setting the environment are whether to show stack traces (in `development` or `test`), and setting RACK_ENV may potentially affect middleware looking for this value to change their behavior.
 The default puma RACK_ENV value is `development`.
-You can see all config default values [here](https://github.com/puma/puma/blob/12d1706ddc71b89ed2ee26275e31c788e94ff541/lib/puma/configuration.rb#L170).
+You can see all config default values in `Puma::Configuration#puma_default_options` or [configuration.rb](https://github.com/puma/puma/blob/61c6213fbab/lib/puma/configuration.rb#L182-L204).

-Check out [dsl.rb](https://github.com/puma/puma/blob/master/lib/puma/dsl.rb) to see all available options.
+Check out `Puma::DSL` or [dsl.rb](https://github.com/puma/puma/blob/master/lib/puma/dsl.rb) to see all available options.

 ## Restart

 Puma includes the ability to restart itself.
 When available (MRI, Rubinius, JRuby), Puma performs a "hot restart".
 This is the same functionality available in *Unicorn* and *NGINX* which keep the server sockets open between restarts.
 This makes sure that no pending requests are dropped while the restart is taking place.

-For more, see the [restart documentation](https://github.com/puma/puma/blob/master/docs/restart.md).
+For more, see the [Restart documentation](docs/restart.md).

 ## Signals

 Puma responds to several signals.
-A detailed guide to using UNIX signals with Puma can be found in the [signals documentation](https://github.com/puma/puma/blob/master/docs/signals.md).
+A detailed guide to using UNIX signals with Puma can be found in the [Signals documentation](docs/signals.md).

 ## Platform Constraints